 The Center for Genetic Medicine’s faculty members represent 33 departments or programs across three Northwestern University schools and three Feinberg-affiliated healthcare institutions.
 Faculty use genetics and molecular genetic approaches to understand biological processes for a diverse range of practical and clinical applications.

 Select a topic below to see a list of the faculty associated with that type of research.
-For a full list of Center for Genetic Medicine faculty, visit our Faculty section.
+For a full list of Center for Genetic Medicine members, visit our Members section.

 Animal Models of Human Disease

 Using genetic approaches with model organisms to investigate cellular and physiological processes can lead to improved approaches for detection, prevention and treatment of human diseases.

 Bioinformatics, a discipline that unites biology, computer science and information technology, helps researchers understand how genes or parts of genes relate to other genes, and how genes interact to form networks.
 These studies provide insight to normal cellular functions and how these functions are disturbed by disease.
 Statistics is central to most genetic approaches for investigating human diseases, and is heavily used by laboratories doing gene mapping, microarrays, epidemiology, population genetics and risk analysis.